-Twenty-five years ago, the U.S. women won basketball gold, and established a legacy
+Twenty-five years ago, the U.S. women won basketball gold and established a legacy

 The tournament began with what VanDerveer called “blatant sexism” as video surfaced of embarrassingly inadequate weight rooms and all-around poor treatment of the female athletes.
 But it will end as a fitting showcase, featuring Paige Bueckers, Aliyah Boston, Aari McDonald, Haley Jones and the dynamic teams they lead.

 It will end as an extension of the legacy of 1996 and all the other formative moments of women’s basketball.
-The women have had next for a long time They deserve now.
+The women have had next for a long time.
+They deserve now.
 And they’re determined to get it.